Devi First Look: Kajol Leaves A Solid Impact In This Film Also Starring Shruti Haasan, Neha Dhupia

 Kajol's performance in the recently-released Tanhaji: The Unsung Warrior has been praised by everyone.
 Now, the actress who has been a part of many memorable films, is all set to make her debut in the space of short films with a movie titled Devi.
 The film stars Kajol, Shruti Hassan, Neha Dhupia, Neena Kulkarni, Mukta Barve, Sandhya Mhatre, Rama Joshi, Shivani Raghuvanshi, and Yashaswini Dayama.

 The first look of the film has been dropped and we must say, it looks quite powerful.
 In the still, Kajol, dressed in a cotton sari is looking intently at the camera.
-On her left is Shruti Hassan who looks tipsy while Nena Gupta on the right, sports a worried expression.
+On her left is Shruti Hassan who looks tipsy while Neena Kulkarni on the right, sports a worried expression.

 Neha Dhupia is seen standing confidently in a pantsuit.
 Mukta Barve is seen leaning on to the couch in a burka while Sandhya Mhatre is standing behind Kajol in an orange sari.
 Shivani Raghuvanshi is seen wearing a lab coat and Rama Joshi is seen donning a salwar-suit.
 Sitting on the floor in a skirt-top is Yashaswini Dayama.